sebszyller/sebszyller/README.md

 Profile pic generated with DALL-E 2 using the prompt:
-> a high res photo of a chow chow dj mixing music with a turntable synthwave style
+> a realistic oil painting of a tabby cat in a pirate outfit, ocean background

 ## Hello there